uncenter/uncenter.dev/src/content/posts/display-recent-writing.md

 title: Displaying my recent writing
 date: 2023-02-25
 description: How I display my recent writing on my homepage.
+# cspell:ignore micro-blog
 ---

-I recently added a section to my homepage that displays my most recent writing, from both my articles and my microblog.
+I recently added a section to my homepage that displays my most recent writing, from both my articles and my micro-blog.
 Here is a quick rundown of how I did it!

 ## Simple solution